-95. UDBs support a wide variety of functionality including SPI, LIN, UART, timer, counter, PWM, PRS, and others.
+^{91.} UDBs support a wide variety of functionality including SPI, LIN, UART, timer, counter, PWM, PRS, and others.
 Individual functions may use a fraction of a UDB or multiple UDBs.
 Multiple functions can share a single UDB.
-See Example Peripherals on page 36 for more information on how UDBs can be used.
-67. The UC count includes all includes a single UDB.
 See Example Peripherals on page 36 for more information on how UDBs can be used.

-96. The I/O Count includes all types of digital I/O: GPIO, SIO, and the two USB I/O. See I/O System and Routing on page 29 for details on the functionality of each of these types of I/O.
+92. The I/O Count includes all types of digital I/O: GPIO, SIO, and the two USB I/O. See "I/O System and Routing" section on page 29 for details on the functionality of

-97. The JTAG ID has three major fields.
+^{93.} The JTAG ID has three major fields.
 The most significant nibble (left digit) is the version, followed by a 2 byte part number and a 3 nibble manufacturer ID.